AdobeDocs/commerce-extensibility/src/pages/app-development/app-development-comparison.md

 # App Development Comparison

 Adobe Commerce is a powerful e-commerce platform that allows developers to use in-process extensibility to enhance its functionality.
 By combining Commerce with Adobe Developer App Builder, developers now have a new out-of-process set of tools.
-This guide highlights key differences and benefits between using Commerce's built-in extensibility offerings and App Builder's [out-of-process development tools](../index.md).
+This guide highlights key differences and benefits of using Commerce's out-of-process extensibility with App Builder's [out-of-process development tools](../index.md).

 The following sections help developers transition from Adobe Commerce extension development to Adobe Developer App Builder development.